• Destinations

 Scenic Eclipse Submarine and Helicopters | Scenic Neptune Guide

-Scenic Eclipse submarine and helicopters are among the most distinctive features in expedition cruising today.
-Together, they allow guests to explore polar regions from above and below the surface, offering perspectives that very few ships in the world can deliver.
+The Scenic Eclipse submarine and helicopters stand out as two of the most distinctive features in expedition cruising today.
+Together, they allow guests to explore polar regions both above and below the surface, delivering perspectives that very few ships in the world can offer.

 Interior showing acrylic sphere and seating